 Denmark has for a number of years been the key-player in international coordination and cooperation of the data collection in the Baltic Sea.
-This cooperation have been further developed and will continue.
-Within the ICES Planning Group for Commercial Catch, Discard and Biological Sampling (PGCCDBS) Denmark have been very active and well in carrying out the joint EU Acoustic Survey in the Norwegian Sea.
+This cooperation has been further developed and will continue.
+Within the ICES Planning Group for Commercial Catch, Discard and Biological Sampling (PGCCDBS) Denmark has been very active as well in carrying out the joint EU Acoustic Survey in the Norwegian Sea.
+Denmark will actively participate in most of the international planning, cooperation and coordination group meeting held in 2005.